bclover/real-world-functional-programming-book/gitbook/README.md

 Just like I'm currently suffering at my job learning and using [Go](https://golang.org/) #datEntitlement.
 Despite the tagline "more jobs than available candidates", it's hard enough to get a job in software, even if you have a job already.
 It's even harder when you learn a non-popular programming style and a non-popular language.

-It would disingenuous to teach you something knowing it would hurt your career.
+It would be disingenuous to teach you something knowing it would hurt your career.

 Therefore, this guide is meant to teach you concepts you can use to benefit your current work in "normal" programming languages as well as ensuring you still can get a job "using Java" if you wish.
 Part of the skill, and challenge, of using FP in the current climate is co-existing with non-functional programmers in non-functional programming languages.
 The good news is that JavaScript, Python, and other dynamic languages have all you need built into the language to start programming FP while co-existing with code that isn't FP.
 Even strongly typed class ones like Java, C#, and Go do as well.